 Parameter Description DocumentPath The document for which you want to return a URL.
-You can specify this file by entering either of the following: • The full path to the file, such as \Axiom\Reports Library\Web\Analysis.abi.
-The document ID of the file, such as 93.
+You can specify this file by entering either of the following: • The full path to the file, such as \Axiom\Reports Library\Web\Analysis.abi. • The document ID of the file, such as 93.
+In this case you do not need to The document ID of the file, such as 93.
 In this case you do not need to place the entry in double quotation marks.